Patinoire Michel-Raffoux: History

-The new building replaces its older namesake, a 56 × 26 metre facility built in 1971 and demolished in 2019.
+The new building replaces its older namesake, a 56 × 26-metre facility inaugurated on 7 November 1970 and demolished in late 2019.
 Beyond the name, there is no connection between the two, as the old Patinoire Michel-Raffoux sat near the city's casino and congress center, two kilometers to the northeast of the new one.
-Both were named in honor of Michel Raffoux (1934 – 1990), a former president of the Corsaires and the French Ice Sports Federation's Northern Minor Hockey League.
+Both were named in honor of Michel Raffoux (1934–1990), a former president of the Corsaires and the French Ice Sports Federation's Northern Minor Hockey League.

-Negotiations to replace the aging rink had been ongoing for years when, during a 1 November 2014 game against Reims, an errand puck flew into the unprotected stands and hit 8-year old fan Hugo Vermeersh in the temple, mortally injuring him.
+Negotiations to replace the aging rink had been ongoing for years when, during a 1 November 2014 game against Reims, an errand puck flew into the unprotected stands and hit 8-year-old fan Hugo Vermeersh in the temple, mortally injuring him.
 The child's death and resulting national media attention lent added gravitas to calls for an up-to-date venue, which received funding from the Communauté urbaine de Dunkerque in late 2015.

 The current version was inaugurated in the summer of 2019.
 It is located on a disused mole in Dunkirk harbor, half a mile west of Dunkirk city centre.

 Design

 The new Patinoire Michel-Raffoux represented the second phase of the mole's rehabilitation project, following architect :fr:Pierre-Olivier Faloci's remodel of the Halle aux Sucres, a late 19th-century warehouse built by :fr:Paul Friesé, into an information commons.

 Patinoire Michel-Raffoux stands next to it, and its proportions are meant to echo those of Faloci's work.
 As a further nod to the area's industrial background, three of the rink's sides have been covered with aluminum panels that simulate a rusted look.
-The remaining short side is a 45 × 10 metre wall of glass.
+The remaining short side is a 45 × 10-metre wall of glass.
 Its northerly orientation allows a view on the Halle aux Sucres' central aisle while protecting the recreational rink, which it borders, from excess sun glare.

 The building consists of an Olympic-sized track and a smaller recreational track.
 The main hall is equipped with six VIP boxes, and a restaurant with a row of club-level seats above the home goal.
 It was designed by Chabanne et Partenaires, who also created ice arenas for the agglomerations of Angers, Cergy-Pontoise and Marseille.